Matador Anally Impaled By Bull’s 11-Inch Horn In Shocking Accident [Video]

 Bullfighting and danger often go hand-in-hand as one unfortunate matador realized this week after he was impaled in a gruesome accident.

-Professional bullfighter Antonio Romero found himself going up against a particularly nasty bull this past Monday, as noted by The New York Post, when an attempt to pivot away from the charging animal while using his “muleta” — the red cloth employed by most matadors to goad bulls toward them — went awry and led to the animal taking advantage of an opening between Romero’s body and the flowing piece of fabric.
+Professional bullfighter Antonio Romero found himself going up against a particularly nasty bull this past Monday in Mexico City, as noted by The New York Post, when an attempt to pivot away from the charging animal while using his “muleta” — the red cloth employed by most matadors to goad bulls toward them — went awry and led to the animal taking advantage of an opening between Romero’s body and the flowing piece of fabric.

 WATCH: (WARNING: GRAPHIC) Matador gored by bull, ends up with 11-inch horn up his backside https://t.co/INhuGEH3vC pic.twitter.com/2ENcSs1Y3G